-Though there are many factors that influence income, the data is clear: those who pursue higher education and obtain their degrees also increase their chances of securing jobs that pay higher salaries.
+Though there are many factors that influence income, the data is clear: life after college can lead to better opportunities.
+Those who pursue higher education and obtain their degrees also increase their chances of securing jobs that pay higher salaries.
 Indeed, there are high paying occupations that don’t require a college degree.
 However, several studies we cited here point to the reality that workers who have a college degree still earn more for the same job compared to those without.

 Another important point to consider is lifetime earnings.
 We see that across all races and ethnicities and in both genders, those who obtain post-secondary credentials earn more over the course of a lifetime.
 People who have less than a high school diploma, across all races and ethnicity, do not reach $1,000,000 in lifetime earnings.
 On the other hand, people who obtain their degrees can have lifetime earnings of anywhere between $3,000,000 to $4,000,000 (“The College Payoff,” 2011, p.
 7).

 But it’s also important to remember that a college degree is more than just the money.
 Based on the studies we presented here, higher education is also a source of many other societal benefits and can help individuals gain the prerequisites to leading a comfortable and fulfilling life.
 Just think of the fact that college graduates are 47% more likely to have health insurance through their employment, and their employers contribute up to 76% to their health coverage (“How does a college degree improve graduates’ employment,” n.d., para.
 4).